-ADDITIONAL INFORMATION
+SECTION 5 - ADDITIONAL INFORMATION

-5.1 Remote Control -
+5.1 Remote Control

-Remote control facilities are built into the FM-lH and require only connection to either the Gates RDC-10 remote control unit or the Gates RDC-200A remote control equipment.
-The connections to the transmitter are made at TB-2 and TB-1 located on the back of the front panel.
-Terminal connections for the functions are shown on the schematic.
+Remote control facilities are built into the FM-7.5H and require only connection to either the Gates RDC-10C remote control unit or the Gates RDC-200A remote control equipment.
+The connections to the transmitter are made at TB-6 located in the base of the cabinet.
+Terminal connections for the functions are shown on the schematic Fig. 7.10.